 But my ancient Roman forebears had also used the word more specifically to name the foreigners north of the Alps, the conquered tribes that in a later reflux invasion poured back over those Alps into the Italian peninsula to conquer their conquerors.
 Those poor Northern Italians absorbed the brunt of that Frankish invasion, and so ended up the Samaritans of the North, so to speak, as Sicilians are of the South, as ancient Greco-Roman civilization retreated to the relative purity of middle South Italy, the homeland of my people, and thence to middle South Brooklyn.

 But at the heyday of the Roman empire, Jews who spoke both Hebrew and Greek used the word to translate Testaments both Old and New into Latin, the emergent lingua franca of Western civilization.
 In the apostolic Church, the name is used to distinguish Greek converts from Jewish ones, especially by Paul, who is dubbed the Apostle to the Gentiles when, after a dramatic fall from a horse he converts from the zealotry of his Pharisaic Judaism to the zealotry of his charismatic Christianity, and sets out as a missionary to preach it to non-Jews from Jerusalem to Rome.
 It is an amusing conceit of the Blog that I am a culinary Paul on a mission to convert Gentiles from their barbarous ways of eating to eating the way a human being should want to—the way of my people, mostly my mother’s people.

-IN SUM, as this blog presents itself as a protracted profession of culinary chauvinism, in that spirit I make use of the term Gentile not only as a term of contradistinction but also reproof, yet charitably, for your good, gentle Reader, for is it not written, If the just man strikes or reproves me, it is a kindness?
+IN SUM, as this blog presents itself as a protracted profession of culinary chauvinism, in that spirit of wryness I make use of the term Gentile not only as a term of contradistinction but of reproof, yet charitably so, for your good, gentle Reader, for is it not written, If the just man strikes or reproves me, it is a kindness?